deadratfink/jy-transform/README.md

 | `-v, --version` | n/a | Display the current version. | n/a | no |
 | `-h, --help` | n/a | Display help and usage details. | n/a | no |

-After the global installation you can access the Transformer command options as follows:
+After the global installation you can access the Transformer command options with the help command as follows:

 ```
 $ jyt --help
 ```

+### CLI Properties

-This prints an overview about all available properties:
+The help command  prints an overview about all available CLI properties:

 ```
 $ jyt --help